General treatments

 Targeted biotherapies

-New medications such as dupilumab may be suggested by the medical profession.
-Dupilumab is an antibody that blocks the receptors for interleukins 4 and 13 (pro-inflammatory substances), which are produced in excess and which maintain eczema's inflammatory reaction.
+New medications may be suggested by the medical profession.
+It is an antibody that blocks the receptors for interleukins (pro-inflammatory substances), which are produced in excess and which maintain eczema's inflammatory reaction.
 Since atopic eczema is linked in part to an abnormal immune response to molecules that penetrate the skin, the treatment aims to block this response before the onset of inflammation.

 When?
-For moderate to severe atopic eczema (SCORAD >40), after failure, intolerance or contraindication of cyclosporin according to the WMA.
+For moderate to severe atopic eczema (SCORAD >40), after failure, intolerance or contraindication to other treatments.

 How?
 By subcutaneous injection every two weeks for several months.